Bernarda Pera: 2022: First career titles

 Pera won her first WTA Tour title in doubles, at the Melbourne Summer Set 2, alongside Kateřina Siniaková.
 As a result, she reached world No. 35 in doubles on 21 February 2022.

 She qualified for the Budapest Grand Prix, and defeated Marina Bassols Ribera, fifth seed Aliaksandra Sasnovich, Elisabetta Cocciaretto and ninth seed Anna Bondár to reach her first WTA Tour singles final as a qualifier.
 She then defeated Aleksandra Krunić to win her maiden singles title.

-She reached a second consecutive final at the Hamburg European Open by defeating defending champion Elena-Gabriela Ruse, Joanne Züger, Kateřina Siniaková and Maryna Zanevska.
+She reached a second consecutive final at the Hamburg Open by defeating defending champion Elena-Gabriela Ruse, Joanne Züger, Kateřina Siniaková and Maryna Zanevska.
 Pera then upset top seed and world No. 2, Anett Kontaveit, in the final, for her second career top-10 win and her second career singles title, stretching her winning streak to 12 matches and 24 consecutive sets.
 With this result, she climbed to a new career-high singles ranking of No. 54.

 In August, Pera reached the semifinals at Cleveland where she lost to Liudmila Samsonova in straight sets.
 She finished the year ranked No. 44 in the singles rankings, a career-high year-end.

 2023: French Open fourth round, top 30 in singles

 As fourth seed, Pera made the quarterfinals at the Hobart International, where she was defeated by Elisabetta Cocciaretto.
 At the Australian Open, she reached the third round for the second time with wins over Moyuka Uchijima and 29th seed Zheng Qinwen.
 She lost to seventh seed Coco Gauff.

 Seeded fourth at the Strasbourg Open, Pera recorded wins over lucky loser Sophie Chang and Kimberly Birrell to make it through to the quarterfinals, where she lost to Clara Burel.

 At the French Open, she reached the fourth round of a major for the first time, defeating Anett Kontaveit, 22nd seed Donna Vekić and Elisabetta Cocciaretto, before losing to seventh seed Ons Jabeur.
-As a result, for the first time in her career, she had a world ranking in the top 30.
+As a result, for the first time in her career, she had a ranking in the top 30.

-Seeking to defend her title at the Hamburg European Open, Pera overcame qualifier Zeynep Sönmez and Kaia Kanepi to make it into the quarterfinals, where she lost to Diana Shnaider.
+Seeking to defend her title at the Hamburg Open, Pera overcame qualifier Zeynep Sönmez and Kaia Kanepi to make it into the quarterfinals, where she lost to Diana Shnaider.

 2024: Wimbledon third round

 Pera was runner-up at the WTA 125 Veneto Open, losing to Alycia Parks in the final.
 She reached the third round at Wimbledon for the first time with wins over Anastasia Potapova and 23rd seed Caroline Garcia, before losing to 13th seed Jelena Ostapenko.

 In October at the Guangzhou Open, Pera overcame qualifier Alexandra Eala and wildcard entrant Zhang Shuai to make it into the quarterfinals, at which point she lost to top seed Kateřina Siniaková.
-The following week at the Hong Kong Tennis Open, she again reached the quarterfinals by defeating Sara Saito and qualifier Shi Han, before losing to third seed Leylah Fernandez.
+The following week at the Hong Kong Open, she again reached the quarterfinals by defeating Sara Saito and qualifier Shi Han, before losing to third seed Leylah Fernandez.